 - Duration: 2+ Years.

-- Colleges: You can apply in universities like US, UK, Australia, Germany, Canada
+- Colleges: You can apply to universities like the US, UK, Australia, Germany, Canada

 - Fees: Fees depends on the university you are applying for but it can range in between 25K-50K USD.

 - Career Opportunities: After completing MS you have two options.
-You can find a job in the US and you will get to work for three years on student Visa if you do one of STEM (Science, Technology, Engineering, and Management) degree after that you need an H1B Visa.
+You can find a job in the US and you will get to work for three years on a Student Visa if you do one of the STEM (Science, Technology, Engineering, and Management) degrees after that you need an H1B Visa.
 The second option is to come back to India and find a job here but if you are paying your fees in dollars you like to earn in dollars as well especially if you have to pay your loan.
-This is the reason most of the people love to stay outside India after completing MS.
+This is the reason most people love to stay outside India after completing MS.

 - Advantages: Studying in a foreign country might make you homesick and it will be financially difficult but these aspects will shape you as a person.
 You will be exposed to a new environment, new culture and international exposure always count.
 It also makes you more independent because you will have to do everything on your own and even a part-time job to support your college fees.
 Preparation for GRE and TOEFL makes you more proficient in English that can be also helpful in Govt. job preparation.

 As the name suggests it’s for building a career in business and management.
 MS and MTech are technical and research-oriented and that’s why you learn how to manage data but MBA is where you learn how to manage people.
 You can specialize in accounting, economics, corporate finance, marketing, operations, HR, and so on.
 Let’s see in detail about the MBA program.